Roma follow up Barca debacle with home defeat to Atalanta

 MILAN Shell-shocked AS Roma followed up their midweek Champions League debacle in Barcelona by losing 2-0 at home to nine-man Atalanta in Serie A on Sunday.

-A curling effort by Alejandro Gomez and a German Denis penalty combined to pile on the misery for Roma who also had Maicon sent off and left the field to a resounding chorus of jeers from the sparse crowd at the Stadio Olimpico.
+A curling effort by Atalanta's Alejandro Gomez and a German Denis penalty combined to pile the misery on Roma who also had Maicon sent off and left the field to a resounding chorus of jeers from the sparse crowd at the Stadio Olimpico.

 Roma, who could have pulled level with leaders Inter Milan if they had won, instead stayed fourth with 27 points from 14 games.